-3.2 Discussion on message copy time and delay
+B. Discussion on message copy time and delay

 If the message copy time is smaller than or equal to the inter-frame space (i.e., time to transmit 3 bits on CAN bus or $3\tau{bit}$ time), a lower priority message in the transmit buffer (that is not under transmission) can be swapped with a higher priority message in the message queue before transmission of the next frame [1].
 Hence, there will be no priority inversion.
 This means that the message copy time must be, at least, $4\tau{bit}$ for the priority inversion to occur.
-In Legacy systems, there may be slow controllers, i.e., the speed of the controllers can be slower than the maximum operating speed of the CAN bus (1 Mbit/s).
+In legacy systems, there may be slow controllers, i.e., the speed of the controllers can be slower than the maximum operating speed of the CAN bus (1 Mbit/s).
 Since the amount of data transmitted in a CAN message ranges from 0 to 8 bytes, the transmission time of a message also varies accordingly.
-According to [10], the transmission time of a CAN message with standard frame format ranges from $55\tau{bit}$ to $135\tau{bit}$ for the amount of data contained in the message that ranges from 0 to 8 bytes respectively.
+According to [9], the transmission time of a CAN message with standard frame format ranges from $55\tau{bit}$ to $135\tau{bit}$ for the amount of data contained in the message that ranges from 0 to 8 bytes respectively.
 Intuitively, the message copy time of $4\tau{bit}$ can range from 7.3% to 3% of transmission time of a message with 0 to 8 bytes of data respectively.
 Due to slow controllers in legacy systems, the message copy time can be greater than $4\tau{bit}$, hence, higher than 7.3% of its transmission time.

-3.3 Messages safe from priority inversion
+C. Messages safe from priority inversion

-It should be noted that not all messages in a node suffer from priority inversion [16].
+It should be noted that not all messages in a node suffer from priority inversion [14].
+Assume that not more than one instance of each message can occupy the transmit buffers.
 The number of lowest priority messages equal to the number of transmit buffers in a node will be safe from priority inversion.
 Whereas the rest of the messages in the same node may suffer from priority inversion.
 E.g., let there be 4 transmit buffers in a node that sends six messages m_1 , m_2 , m_3 , m_4 , m_5 and m_6 . m_1 has the highest priority while m_6 has the lowest priority.
 Assume m_4 arrives in the message queue when 3 out of 4 transmit buffers are occupied by the three lowest priority messages m_6 , m_5 and m_4 .
 The fourth transmit buffer can either be empty or occupied by one of the higher priority messages m_1 or m_2 .
 If the fourth transmit buffer is empty then m_4 is immediately copied to it.
 On the other hand, m_4 has to wait in the message queue because at least one transmit buffer contains a higher priority message.
-In both cases there is no need to abort any transmission.
+In both cases there is no need to abort transmission.
 This implies that m_6 , m_5 , m_4 and m_3 will be safe from priority inversion, whereas m_1 and m_2 may face it.
+However, this condition of priority inversion may be invalid if we assume that multiple instances of a message can occupy transmit buffers at the same time.
+In that case, the calculations for the worst-case scenario when messages are free from priority inversion can be adapted from [31].